Loess Hills in Western Iowa

 While you are in the area, stop in Pisgah at the Loess Hills State Forest Visitor Center.
 This little gem has restrooms, interactive displays, good maps & resources and helpful, friendly volunteers.

-Visiting the Loess Hills area was part of our family camping trip to Lewis and Clark State Park.
+Visiting the Loess Hills in Western Iowa was part of our family camping trip to Lewis and Clark State Park.